Skip to Main Content

 If you're looking for guidance on managing AI in your instruction, the Center for Teaching and Learning's page on Artificial Intelligence Guidance is your primary resource for pedagogical strategies and policy guidance.

-How Your Library Subject Librarians Can Help
+How Subject Librarians Can Help

 • The core limitations of trying to use general AI chatbots for academic research